What Happens When You Press Go?#

 - For each variable defined in the input file (everything of

-) we initialize that variable setting its basis according the domain we computed above - For the hybrid kinetic solver, we additionally compute bases for the velocity space elements here.
+Type = variable) we initialize that variable setting its basis according the domain we computed above - For the hybrid kinetic solver, we additionally compute bases for the velocity space elements here.

 - Variables are not set to their initial values yet; that is done by a variable adjuster host action (

-) next
+va_runner) next

-Host Action Initialization #
+Host Action Initialization#

 - Each host action (

-in WARPXM, but the top-level ones relevant to most sims are:- Time Integrator: The time integrator that moves the state forward in time.
+Type = WmHostAction|host_action|subsolver) gets setup and inserted into the hostActions map.
+Different types of host action have different setup steps and effects.
+There are a lot of different types that directly extendWmHostActionin WARPXM, but the top-level ones relevant to most sims are:- Time Integrator: The time integrator that moves the state forward in time.
 This will almost always be the explicit Runge-Kutta temporal solver.

 - Patch Processors: This coordinates patch processes across the domain.
 Patch processes are any process which can be evaluated locally within a single patch.
 For example, the spatial solver is a patch process which is called by the time integrator host action to compute \( \pdv{q}{t} \) (by implementing the nodal discontinuous Galerkin method).
 Variable adjusters which set/modify the value of variables across the domain are another common example, and are used to set initial conditions as we’ll see later.